-If the command above shows a directory inside your conda environment instead, e.g. ~/conda/envs/esmvaltool/lib/python3.8/site-packages/esmvalcore, you may need to manually remove that directory and run 'pip install -e '.[develop]' again.
+If the command above shows a directory inside your conda environment instead, e.g. ~/mamba/envs/esmvaltool/lib/python3.8/site-packages/esmvalcore, you may need to manually remove that directory and run 'pip install -e '.[develop]' again.

-5.7 Pre-installed versions on HPC clusters
+10.8 Pre-installed versions on HPC clusters / other servers

-The ESMValTool is also available on the HPC clusters CEDA-JASMIN and DKRZ-MISTRAL and there will be no need to install it yourself if you are just running diagnostics:
+ESMValTool is available on the HPC clusters CEDA-JASMIN and DKRZ-Levante, and on the Met Office Linux estate, so there is no need to install ESMValTool if you are just running recipes:

-• CEDA-JASMIN: esmvaltool is available on the scientific compute nodes (sciX.jasmin.ac.uk where X = 1, 2, 3, 4, 5) after login and module loading via module load esmvaltool; see the helper page at CEDA;

-• DKRZ-Mistral: esmvaltool is available on login nodes (mistral.dkrz.de) and pre- and post-processing nodes (mistralpp.dkrz.de) after login and module loading via module load esmvaltool; the command module help esmvaltool provides some information about the module.
+- CEDA-JASMIN: esmvaltool is available on the scientific compute nodes (sciX.jasmin.ac.uk where X = 1, 2, 3, 4, 5) after login and module loading via $module\ load\ esmvaltool$; see the helper page at CEDA; - DKRZ-Levante: esmvaltool is available on login nodes (levante.dkrz.de) after login and module loading via module load esmvaltool; the command module help esmvaltool provides some information about the module. - Met Office: esmvaltool is available on the Linux estate after login and module loading via module load; see the ESMValTool Community of Practice SharePoint site for more details.